-- If [Auto] is selected, the camera will automatically adjust HDR strength to suit the scene. - - High Normal Low
+- Highlight an option using 5 or 5 and press 6. - If [Auto] is selected, the camera will automatically adjust HDR strength to suit the scene.

 4 Choose a setting for [Save individual pictures (RAW)].

 Choose [ON] to save each of the individual shots used to create the HDR picture; the shots are saved in NEF (RAW) format.